 The difference between Baltimore City and Baltimore County is a little confusing.
 Even Marylanders sometimes get mixed up.
-Baltimore CITY is technically its own county.
+Baltimore CITY is technically its county.
 It has a boxy shape and boundaries that sometimes bisect zip codes.
 Baltimore COUNTY wraps around Baltimore City to the west, north, and east in almost a horseshoe shape.
 Baltimore County also borders Harford, Carroll, Howard, and Anne Arundel counties.
 It even borders Pennsylvania's York County in the northernmost part.
 Some parts of Baltimore County feel urban, some feel suburban, and others feel entirely rural!
 The most prominent cities/census-designated places are Dundalk, Towson, Catonsville, Essex, Woodlawn, Owings Mills, Pikesville, Randallstown, Middle River, and Parkville.
-Before moving to Baltimore County, you'll want to understand the geography and commute times truly.
+Before moving to Baltimore County, you'll want to truly understand the geography and commute times.

 Baltimore County's well-developed highway system makes commuting to Baltimore, DC, and other parts of Maryland relatively easy.
 The I-695 beltway circles all of Baltimore City.
 You can get onto I-95 in the southwest and northeast as it cuts through Baltimore City.
 You'll take 95 South to Washington and 95 North to Philadelphia and New York.
 I-895 is a nice bypass that runs parallel to I-95.
 I-97 takes you south to Annapolis, I-70 takes you west to Frederick, I-795 takes you northwest to Reisterstown towards Westminster, and I-83 takes you due north into Pennsylvania.
 Both roads have tunnels to take you underneath the Baltimore Harbor.
 For transportation by train, The Light Rail runs north-south through Baltimore City.
 It reaches Hunt Valley in North Baltimore County and extends to the south to reach the Baltimore/Washington International Thurgood Marshall Airport (BWI).
 Numerous bus routes also get you around Baltimore County and into Baltimore City.

 Baltimore County has some of the best breweries and wineries in Maryland!
 In east Baltimore County, you have DuClaw Brewing and Key Brewing Company.
 In Halethorpe, you've got both Heavy Seas Beer and Guinness Open Gate Brewery, the only Guinness factory in the United States!
-In Cockeysville there's B.C.
-Brewery and in Monkton, there's Inverness Brewing.
+In Cockeysville, there's B.C.
+Brewery, and in Monkton, there's Inverness Brewing.
 Sparks Glencoe has both Farmacy Brewing and Basignani Winery.
 Both DeJon Vineyard and Boordy Vineyards lie between Glen Arm and Baldwin.
 I haven't even named all of them!
 Each spot has its own cool vibe.
 Barns and old warehouse spaces are utilized.
 There are often outdoor tables with field or forest views.
 Going to these places is a great way to get out of the cities and suburbs and feel like you're on vacation!

 Baltimore County has so much to offer.
 Take a look at the cities and highways geographically to position yourself in an area convenient for your work commute and lifestyle.
 Each region of Baltimore County has its own feel.
 Are you a water person?
 Do you love trees?
 Do you want to be near a great neighborhood brewery?
 Figure out what makes you jive!
 Reach out if you have questions about Baltimore County real estate or need help from a Baltimore County real estate agent.